On the bottleneck stability of rank decompositions of multi-parameter persistence modules: Other exact structures

 Consider the monotonic injection \(\iota \colon [m]^2 \to \Rscr_{\geq 0}^2\) mapping \((a,b)\) to \((a,b)\).
 Let \(\iota_! \colon \modcat_{\kbb [m]^2} \to \vect^{\Rscr_{\geq 0}^2}_\fpp\) denote left Kan extension along \(\iota\).
 It is easy to see that any minimal $\Eupset$-projective resolution $P_\bullet \to N$ has the property that $\iota_!(P_\bullet) \to \iota_!(N)$ is a minimal $\Eupset$-projective resolution of $\iota_!(N)$; see, e.g., \cite[Example~7.24(1)]{blanchette-brustle-hanson-2}.
 But this resolution is of length $m-2 = d + 1$, contradicting the fact that every \(N \colon \Rscr_{\geq 0}^2 \to \vect\) admits an \(\Eupset\)-projective resolution of length at most \(d\). \end{proof}

 \begin{remark} As a consequence of \cref{theorem:global-dimension-upset}, for every module \(M \colon [m]^2 \to \vect\), there exists an exact sequence of finite length \(0 \to P_\ell \to \cdots \to P_0 \to M \to 0\) with all of the modules \(P_i\) being upset-decomposable modules.
 Finite exact sequences \(0 \to P_\ell \to \cdots \to P_0 \to M \to 0\) in \(\vect^{[m]^2}\) with the property that all of the modules \(P_i\) are upset-decomposable are \define{finite upset resolutions} as per \cite{miller}.
-Thus, in the special case where the indexing poset is \([m]^2\), \cref{theorem:global-dimension-upset} refines \cite[Theorem~6.12(6)]{miller}, since it shows the existence of finite resolutions by upset-decomposable modules, which are not only exact but \(\Eupset\)-exact, a stronger condition. \end{remark}
+Thus, in the special case where the indexing poset is \([m]^2\), \cref{theorem:global-dimension-upset} refines \cite[Theorem~6.12(6)]{miller}, since it shows the existence of finite resolutions by upset-decomposable modules, which are not only exact but \(\Eupset\)-exact, a stronger condition.
+This is interesting, since, to the best of our knowledge, there is no notion of minimality for upset resolutions in the sense of \cite{miller} that would imply that minimal upset resolutions are unique up to isomorphism, even when the indexing set is a finite grid $[m]^2$.
+Meanwhile, every module $[m]^2 \to \vect$ admits a minimal $\Eupset$-projective resolution, and, in this case, minimality does imply uniqueness up to isomorphism, as this is true for general exact structures (see \cref{section:exact-structures}). \end{remark}